 The History and Development of DISC

 Did you know that the current day DISC Personality System could in many ways be traced back to ancient history?
-Throughout time philosophers have tried to identify what makes people act the way that they do, and it always comes back to 4 separate quadrants, which have evolved throughout time.
-Let’s begin with Ancient Greece.
+Throughout time, philosophers have tried to identify what makes people act the way that they do and it always comes back to 4 separate quadrants, which have evolved throughout time.
+Let’s begin our DISC history with Ancient Greece.

 Empedocles (444 BC) – The Four Elements

 In ancient Greek, pre-Socratic philosophy, behavior was attributed to four external, environmental elements.
 Empedocles called these the four “roots” or elements.

 Hippocrates (370 BC) and Galen (190 AD) – The Four Humors

 Known as the Four Temperaments from Hippocrates, and The Four Humors from Galen, these great medical minds believed that a balance of 4 bodily fluids was necessary to maintain health.

 What were previously external elements became bodily fluids (or humors), which affected our behaviors, but this time from internal influences.
 Phlegm/Phlegmatic was associated with the element water, representing calmness.
 Blood/Sanguine was associated with the element air, representing cheerfulness.
 Yellow Bile/choleric was associated with the element fire, representing enthusiasm.
 Black bile/Melancholic was associated with the element earth, representing being somber.
 One’s dominant humor was believed to have determined his or her personality type.

 |PHLEGMATIC (Phlegm/Calm)||SANGUINE (Blood/Cheerful)|